bandeye/al-hw/README.md

 Another usage I've had is to use playwright containers acting like browsers and it would enable remote execution for me.

-From an automated testing environment perspective what I could imagine is that an image would contain for example for Java based UI test automatin projects the following: java, maven, eclipse/vscode, browsers.
+From an automated testing environment perspective what I could imagine is that an image would contain for example for Java based UI test automation projects the following: java, maven, eclipse/vscode, browsers.

 ## JUnit + Selenium